vasanthdommeti/food-delivery-api/README.md

 ```

 ## Assumptions
-- The "six-hit" event is triggered by a trusted system or admin via `POST /promotions/six-hit/activate`.
+- The "six-hit" event is toggled by an internal operator updating the `promotions` collection in MongoDB.
 - Discounts apply while the promotion is active and before `expiresAt`.
 - Currency uses decimal numbers (2-decimal rounding).
 For production, consider integer minor units.
 - When `productId` is provided in order items, price/name are taken from inventory and stock is decremented atomically.